 In that capacity, Mr. Posner went off to China last week in charge of a delegation to meet with mid-level Chinese officials to discuss human rights.

 You might think that, but you'd be wrong.
-Like every other liberal in America, Mr. Posner was afflicted by his own savage indignation over the new Arizona law aimed at illegal aliens.
+Like every other liberal in America, Mr Posner was afflicted by his own savage indignation over the new Arizona law aimed at illegal aliens.
 He couldn't wait to tell the ChiComs about it.
-Quote from him, when asked at a follow-up press conference whether the Arizona business had come up with the ChiComs, quote: "We brought it up early and often.
-It was mentioned in the first session and as a troubling trend in our society, and an indication that we have to deal with issues of discrimination or potential discrimination."
-End quote.
+Quote from him, when asked at a follow-up press conference whether the Arizona business had come up with the ChiComs, quote:

 Now, I happen to know that Chinese diplomats, as part of their training to deal with foreigners, are given a golden rule: 不亢不卑 — "neither haughty nor humble."
 I offer this to the State Department, free of charge, as a guideline for their personnel.

-03 — Obama's Auntie.
+03 — Obama's Auntie (cont.).
 Outrage number two.
 Barack Obama's aunt, Kenyan citizen Zeituni Onyango, has been illegally resident in the U.S.A. since 2004, when her application for political asylum was refused and a court ordered her to leave the country.
 That's six years as a fugitive from justice.